 Explore the former imperial capital of Japan, utilizing Kyoto's comprehensive bus system to visit some of the city's famous World Heritage Sites.
 Start your day with a visit to Kinkakuji Temple (Golden Pavilion) which was originally built as a retirement villa for the Shogun but, at his request, became a Buddhist Temple after his death.

-Continue to Ryoanji, a Zen temple that boasts the most famous rock garden in Japan.
-Please note, you will be required to remove your shoes before entering this temple.
-Sightseeing on foot will be approximately 3-4 hours on foot today.

-End your trip in Kyoto by hopping on the bullet train heading towards Hiroshima. a journey of 1 hour 40 minutes.
+Continue to Ryoanji, a Zen temple that boasts the most famous rock garden in Japan. (please remove your shoes before entering this temple).
+Sightseeing on foot will be approximately 3-4 hours on foot today.nEnd your trip in Kyoto by hopping on the bullet train heading towards Hiroshima. a journey of 1 hour 40 minutes.